I know Ronan started something, but it would be nice to have a rolling thread for Reason users and people who want to start using the program.

 (And hey, don't forget that most of Drukqs was (allegedly) written on the Reason 1 beta.
 That was one of those factoids that upon hearing it completely exploded mine head.
 Like...
 HOW.)

-― Using an Aural Exciter in an Orgone Accumulator (Masonic Boom), Friday, 4 June 2010 13:44 (seven years ago) Permalink
+― Using an Aural Exciter in an Orgone Accumulator (Masonic Boom), Friday, 4 June 2010 13:44 (eight years ago) Permalink

 ^^ that's exactly why I love the program so much, though: sit around patching things together in creative enough ways, and you can do that.
 (I assume it'd appeal to Aphex since he started off patching together the exact kind of hardware Reason wants to work like, right?)